guidelabs/infembed/README.md

 Our implementation and approach is inspired by the [Captum](https://github.com/pytorch/captum), eventhough we focus on error discovery while the goal of captum is primarily explaning an already trained model.

+## Contributing
+We welcome contributions in the form of issues,
 ## License
 InfEmbed is distributed under the BSD license.